Outset

 New Zealand South Island mountain trip across the year

-Read this as a broad planning map for New Zealand South Island mountain trip.
-It shows how the place tends to shift through the year, not exact local weather or a best-month ranking.
+Use this as a broad overview of how New Zealand South Island mountain trip changes through the year.
+It shows likely seasonal patterns, not exact weather or a simple best-month ranking.

 Alpine / cold mountain

-New Zealand South Island mountain trip in one read
+New Zealand South Island mountain trip quick overview

 New Zealand South Island mountain travel uses the southern-hemisphere year, so the most workable mountain period sits around December to February rather than mid-year.